 Photo credit: Better-digital-photo-tips.com

-What is the Best Shutter Speed for Indoor Photography?
+What Is the Correct Shutter Speed for Indoor Photography?

 Capturing photos indoors means that you may be in a dimly lit scene.
 It might require that you expose the sensor to as much light as possible.

 You can reliably use a slower or longer shutter speed, like 1/100 or 1/60 seconds in such a situation.

 What Is the Correct Shutter Speed for Night Photography?

 Night photography means that the conditions are incredibly dark.
 It means that you will set your readings down further to reach a longer shutter speed.

 Doing so will allow you to let in as much light as possible.
 To avoid excessive motion blur, you can use a stable surface to prevent camera movement and then check for the best shutter speed from the shutter speed chart cheat sheet.
 However, you can’t avoid this when capturing a moving subject.

 What Is the Correct Shutter Speed for Fast-Moving Subjects?